Vietnam.vn - Nền tảng quảng bá Việt Nam

 The clinic that was 'exposed' in Quy Nhon has not provided enough information to the authorities.

-On July 8, the Gia Lai Provincial Department of Health said that by the end of July 7, Phuong Dat General Clinic had not yet provided complete information to the relevant department to denounce the "overcharging" of patients.
+On July 8, the Gia Lai Provincial Department of Health said that by the end of July 7, Phuong Dat General Clinic had not yet provided full information to the relevant department to denounce the "overcharging" of patients.

 Báo Tuổi TrẻBáo Tuổi Trẻ08/07/2025